Rabiya-kani/Rabiya-Selenium-TestNG-Framework_NyTimes/README.md

 ## Project components
 - Page objects are in the directory *src/main/java/pages*
 - Test classes are in the the directory *src/test/java/tests*
-- Listener class is in the directory *src/main/java/util*
+- Listener and test data class is in the directory *src/main/java/util*

 ## Highlights
 - This framework supports multiple browser